lukeamyers/lars_heron/README.md

 4. It may seem like its ready, but please wait longer for the postCreate command to finish installing conda.
 This will take another minute or two
 5. open the `lars_heron.ipynb` file
+6. you may be prompted to install an extension for python.
+Do so if you wish.
 6. click select kernel
 7. click install kernel suggestions extension
 7. select python enivronments and choose "venv"